hzget/hzget.github.io/index.md

 ## Aritificial Intelligence

 AI plays an increasingly important role in the society and deserves great attention.
-If we let it go, we'll be replaced before long.
+If we don't care about it, we'll be replaced before long.
 To avoid being defected by AI, we can join hands with it.